 -Fear and anxiety from the patients

-How to file a complaint with the Dental Board?
+How do your patients file a complaint with the Dental Board?

-If you are unhappy with your dental treatment, reach out to your dentist and the clinic’s management to understand the best solution.
-If you are unhappy, you can escalate the complaint to the State Dental Board.
+If a patient is unhappy with your dental treatment, they will often find that reaching out to your office or the clinic’s management to understand the best solution.
+If they are unhappy, they may escalate the complaint to the State Dental Board.

-Let Birdeye help to manage your reviews easily
+Let Birdeye help you manage your reviews easily